-Made by Frosts in Sweden.

 The Frosts Mora Clipper is probably the most highly respected outdoor knife of all time.
-Not because it is the best, but because it is of comparable quality to knives of five times its price or more.
-It is easy to sharpen, and will hold an edge for a very long time – especially the carbon steel model, although it has to be said that the stainless steel model still holds an excellent edge.
-This knife will last years.
-It can take all manner of abuse, and take it all in its stride.
-If you're looking for a knife to take on a quick trip to the woods, or even if you're after one to last forever, you can't go wrong here!
+Not because it is the best, but because it is arguably of comparable quality to knives of five times its price or more.
+It is easy to sharpen, and will hold an edge for a very long time – especially the carbon steel model, although it has to be said that the stainless steel model still holds a great edge too.
+This knife should last years and cope with all manner of abuse.

 The blade of this knife is available in two steels – high carbon tool steel, and Sandvik stainless steel.

-The high carbon steel holds an edge for longer than the stainless, and has a hardness of 59-60HRC, which is comparable to some of the more exotic, and far more expensive, steels, such as 154CM.
-The carbon steel can also be used to generate sparks to ignite your char-cloth, when struck against a piece of Flint, Quartz or similar rock.
-However, carbon steel does have its downsides.
-Carbon steel is more brittle than stainless, and may snap if subjected to extreme abuse, such as being used to split excessively large logs.
-Also, carbon steel is very prone to rust, and if exposed to water, even for a short period, such as overnight, will begin to develop spots of rust, which will only get worse.
-Having said this, a clean and a light coat of oil (gear oil is good) after use, will help keep the rust away, and it shouldn't be much of a problem if regularly maintained like this.
+The high carbon steel holds an edge for longer than the stainless, and has a hardness of 59-60HRC, which is comparable to some of the more exotic, and far more expensive steels, such as 154CM.
+The carbon steel can also be used to generate sparks to ignite char-cloth, when struck against a piece of Flint, Quartz or similar hard rock.
+However, high carbon steel does have some downsides.
+It is more brittle than stainless, and may snap if subjected to extreme abuse, such as being used to split excessively large logs.
+Also, carbon steel is very prone to rust, and if exposed to water, even for a short period, such as overnight, will begin to develop spots of corrosion.
+Having said this, a clean and a light coat of oil after use (3 in 1 Oil is good for this) will help keep the rust away, and it shouldn't prove much of a problem if regularly maintained like this.